Solaireis/CWC-Application-Security-Project/README.md

 ## Forked Project for IT2555 App Security Project [4 members]

-This project consists of us making a SECURE web application using Flask as its framework.
+This project consists of us making a SECURE web application using Flask as its framework and is based off a [GitHub repository](https://github.com/KJHJason/App-Development-Project).

 This project is also hosted on Google Cloud Platform Cloud Run at [coursefinity.social](https://coursefinity.social/)